CPSSD/rabble/chump/README.md

 To develop without docker, you'll first need to install the dependencies with `npm install`, and you'll need chromium for tests.

-Note that currently live development will not work, you'll need to start the whole stack in order to access the server side.
+Note that currently live updating development server script will not work, you'll need to start the whole stack in order to access the server side.

 Run `./run_build.sh && ./start.sh` and navigate to `localhost:1916`.